athomasq/athomasq.github.io/categories/investing/angel-criteria.md

 ### Stages and Sectors

 🌱 I invest at **pre-seed and seed stage**.
 I may follow on *pro rata* in Series A or B rounds, but I rarely write first cheques at those stages.
+(I sometimes advise later stage companies iff they intersect with my areas of expertise.)

 📡 I like **B2B companies**, including vertical and horizontal software, B2B marketplaces, data and API businesses, platforms & infrastructure, systems of record, unglamorous plumbing, AI/ML tools, and anything involving network effects.